Master of Science (M.Sc.) Computer Science (Non-thesis) – Information

 McGill’s Master of Science (M.Sc.)
 Computer Science (Non-thesis) aims to prepare its students for high-end industry positions involving advanced development.

 Students will learn about the latest developments in research and cutting edge technology in the classroom through advanced computer science courses given by the School’s research professors.
-They then apply the knowledge and gain hand-on experience through a 4-month industrial internship* or an academic research project.
+There is the possibility to apply the knowledge and gain hand-on experience through an academic research project or a 4-month industrial internship.
 As such this program equips students with both the fundamental background as well as the technical skills that are needed to contribute to a rapidly evolving field.

-This 45-credit program can be completed in 16 full-time months (typically Fall/Winter/Summer/Fall).
+In many cases, it will be possible to complete this 45-credit program in 16 full-time months (typically Fall/Winter/Summer/Fall).

-The detailed program description of the current program can be found here.
+The detailed program description can be found here.

 Progress Tracking